CNO Visits Naval Special Warfare Command

-210823-N-0N900-15 CORONADO, Calif.
-(August 23, 2021) Chief of Naval Operations Adm.
-Mike Gilday talks with Naval Special Warfare Group One physical therapists about the human performance resources available to Naval Special Warfare personnel during his visit to Naval Special Warfare Command and the San Diego region today.
-During the visit, Gilday spent time with NSW personnel to discuss assessing and selecting leaders with character, cognitive and leadership attributes, strengthening the NSW force and their families, and integrating NSW with the Fleet.
+The tour concluded with a visit to Naval Special Warfare Group One’s combat training tank where naval commandos train to conduct high-risk combat diving evolutions.
+The force is placing a renewed emphasis on missions that only NSW can do on, under, and above the sea.
+The combat training tank improves the training and readiness of NSW operators to carry out highly complex undersea missions that extend the reach of the Joint Force and the intelligence community.

+“It was my honor to share with CNO Gilday how the NSW community is urgently transforming for peer adversary strategic competition and in ways that increase Joint Force survivability and lethality in crisis and conflict.
+We recognize the complexities of the future operating environment, and continue to assess, select, and train a force ready to deliver distinctive options that undermine adversary confidence, increase diplomatic leverage, and create access for the Joint Force,” said Howard.
+“NSW is focused more closely than ever on the Fleet and the Joint Force to deliver creative dilemmas that strengthen all-domain integrated deterrence and provide irregular warfare options that efficiently and effectively help solve the hardest national security problems.”

 Naval Special Warfare is the Nation’s premier maritime special operations force – a highly reliable and lethal force – and is uniquely positioned to extend the Fleet’s reach and deliver all-domain options for Naval and Joint Force commanders.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Tobias Levene)

 |Date Taken: